NotNowNotYetYouKnow/Autonomous-Robotics-Universal-Architecture-OS/README.md

 For more details, please refer to the full text of the license in the [LICENSE](LICENSE) file or visit the [GNU website](https://www.gnu.org/licenses/gpl-3.0.html).

 ---

-This README.md provides a comprehensive overview of AuraOS, its structure, and how to get started.
-You can further enhance it with visuals, examples, and links to more detailed documentation as the project evolves.

-Feel free to modify any sections or let me know if you have specific points you'd like to include!
-I'm here to assist you with any additional information or sections you want to expand upon.